ch-stark/governance-best-practises-for-apps/README.md

 name: check-routes # HTTP traffic is not encrypted and hence insecure.
 This policy prevents configuration of OpenShift HTTP
       routes.

+name: allowed-base-images # Building images which specify a base as their origin is a good start
+      to improving supply chain security, but over time organizations may want to build an allow list of specific base images which are allowed to be used when constructing containers.
+This policy ensures that a container's base, found in an OCI annotation, is in a cluster-wide allow list.

 ## How to run it